Kaikoura Coast Deep Sea Fishing

 All the best fishing spots at Kaikoura

 For many years the township of Kaikoura was little more than a fuel stop on the highway between Christchurch and Picton.
 Kaikoura today it is a vibrant and exciting place with street side cafes and considerable tourist activity centred around ‘whale watching’ together with a host of other fun attractions for the visitor.
+This is part 1 of Kaikoura coast deep sea fishing.

 The 190-kilometre drive northeast from Christchurch takes some two and a half hours.
 The motorist is rewarded over the final 22 km with what must be among the best scenic coastal drives to be found anywhere in the world.